This post may contain affiliate links. Please read my disclosure for more information.

 Another lifestyle blog description example can be seen for Fitbit.
 Follow the Fitbit blog for individual success stories, expert fitness tips, health and nutrition advice, product announcements, motivation and more.

-As you can see from the full result from Google, search engine results now also show blog categories along with the blog description.
+As you can see from the full result from Google, search engine results now also show blog categories along with meta descriptions.

-What’s good about this description of the Fit Bit blog?
+What’s good about this meta description of the Fit Bit blog?

 Positive parenting strategies that work!
 Helpful baby care tips, pregnancy and childbirth advice, breastfeeding, toddlerhood and mom- and dad care!